 What is a healthcare power of attorney (POA)?

-A healthcare power of attorney (POA) is a legal document that allows an individual, known as the principal, to designate someone they trust to make medical decisions on their behalf if they become unable to communicate their wishes.
+A healthcare power of attorney (POA) is a legal document that allows an individual, known as the principal, to designate someone they trust to make medical decisions on their behalf if they cannot communicate their wishes.
 This ensures that the principal’s health preferences are respected during medical situations where they cannot speak for themselves.

 Why is having a healthcare power of attorney important?

-Having a healthcare POA is crucial because it guarantees that the medical preferences of an individual are honored in situations where they cannot communicate.
+Having a healthcare POA is crucial because it guarantees that an individual’s medical preferences are honored in situations where they cannot communicate.
 It provides peace of mind, reduces family disputes, and ensures that the appointed agent can make timely decisions according to the principal’s wishes.

 What are the types of healthcare power of attorney documents?